 Diamond prospector Frederick W. Chubb learned about this unusual lake and became interested in it.
 He thought that this might be an extinct volcano and there is a possibility to find diamonds nearby.

-He asked for the assistance of expert – Victor B. Meen from Royal Ontario Museum.
+He asked for the assistance of an expert – Victor B. Meen from the Royal Ontario Museum.
 Meen immediately noticed that this looks rather like an impact crater (back then there were known just a few impact craters) and was intrigued enough to organize an expedition to this remote area together with Chubb.

 Meen and Chubb managed to reach the crater in 1950.
 Crater was named – Chubb crater.